 Lesson #8 – Negotiate Terms and Get all Legal Documents in Order

 Seriously, this isn’t the most practical way into the business but if you already have a law degree then it might work.
-First off, the person responsible for the acquisition is likely the one who negotiates the terms so really all that’s left is legal documents.
+First off, the person responsible for the acquisition is likely the one who negotiates the terms so really all that’s left are the legal documents.
 Paying the cost of legal on syndicated deals makes more financial sense than bringing an attorney in on the deal as a General Partner in most cases.
-However, perhaps you find a group that has grown to the point where it makes financial sense to have an in-house council.
+However, perhaps you can find a group that has grown to the point where it makes financial sense to have an in-house council.
 It’s likely even if you’re an attorney that you’ll need to combine this lesson with other things you bring to the table in order to make for an appealing partner.

 Lesson #9 – Raise Capital for a Deal and Be the Ongoing Point Person for Capital Sources

 By raising capital for a deal and being the asset manager, you can get into the business by partnering with someone who has a proven track record in the multifamily syndication business.
 You bring the money and they bring the deal.
 If you have a network of high net worth people AND they think of you as a savvy businessperson then this could be your ticket into the business.